stacks-network/docs/_browser/local_browser.md

 Remember, for most users the Blockstack Browser web application should suffice.
 You only need to install the client if you have additional, advanced concerns about Internet or identity.
-Though not required, some Dapp developrs may find it useful to install the client edition.
+Though not required, some DApp developrs may find it useful to install the client edition.

 The Blockstack Browser installer is a _multiple-context_ installer.
 If you